 When is this internship?: Year-round opportunities, subject to funding availability; Pathways positions available for summer internships.
 Students who can commit to a full-time schedule (35-40 hours/week) are preferred.
 All interested candidates must submit: (1) a cover letter; (2) resume; (3) law school transcript; and (4) recent writing sample; and (5) a list of three references by email to:

 Management and Program Analyst

-Applications will be reviewed on a rolling basis during the periods indicated below.
+Applications will be reviewed on a rolling basis.
 Applicants must indicate in their email the period (Spring, Summer, or Fall) for which they wish to be considered.

 200 Constitution Ave NW

 Deputy Associate Solicitor